What's the deal with Cuba?Destination guide U.S. CUBA TRAVEL Cuba FAQs About us Contact

 cuba starCuba stays with you

 Videographers are equally welcome.
 We have had many video shooters on our tours and the tour is as suitable for shooting moving action as it is for shooting stills.
-And you will bring back another magic angle to your Havana experience: the sounds of a vibrant city, music in the streets, horse drawn carriages down cobblestoned streets.

 The tour is about getting to know Havana and going places you would not be going otherwise.
 The photos you will come home with will be a direct result of having stepped into Havana and given it a piece of your heart and soul.
 Most people end up leaving a chunk of their heart and soul in Cuba, that's the danger of that place, it stays with you forever and a part of you stays in Cuba forever.